whiskyechobravo/kerko/docs/index.md

 - [Open Development & Education Evidence Library](https://docs.opendeved.net/)
 - [The EdTech Hub Evidence Library](http://docs.edtechhub.org/)
 - [University of Saint Joseph Research Output](https://research.usj.edu.mo/)

+!!! question "Are you using Kerko?"

+    If you would like to add your Kerko-powered site to this list, please [e-mail us][Kerko_email] or submit a pull request.

 ## Features